Asymptotics of Brownian occupation measures with unusually large intersections: LDP for occupation measures: the Mukherjee-Varadhan topology

 \section{LDP for occupation measures: the Mukherjee-Varadhan topology}

 In this section, we define the analog of the Mukherjee-Varadhan topology for $p$-fold product measures and prove the LDP for the occupation measures in this topology.
-The methods and proofs are similar to the original works of Mukherjee and Varadhan \cite{MukherjeeVaradhan2016,Mukherjee2017} but for a key differences in how we generalize to joint measures.
+The methods and proofs are similar to the original works of Mukherjee and Varadhan \cite{MukherjeeVaradhan2016,Mukherjee2017}, but there is one key difference in how we generalize to joint measures.